The District Of Columbia Bar Foundation

 - Disability law

 Services reach more than 30,000 low-income residents each year.
-All grants must support organizations that provide free civil legal services to District residents with low incomes or who are underserved.
+All grants must support organisations that provide free civil legal services to District residents with low incomes or who are underserved.

 What They Don't Fund